StanisKo/stock-engine/README.md

   The lower the number, the better.

-  We're looking for LOWEST PEG, since we need stocks that are undervalued for their potential performance
+  We're looking for LOWEST PEG, since we need stocks that are undervalued for their potential performance.

   <br />